 Application Package for Fast and Reliable Continuous Deployment

 Creating and versioning an application package is critical for Continuous deployment.
 Continuous deployment requires that your software deployment moves as fast as possible across the pipeline with zero touch.
 But fast can often create software release problems.
-Our vision is a continuous delivery pipeline that supports fast and reliable continuous deployments across the pipeline -no manual steps, no one-off scripts.
-Continuous deployments can be achieved using deployment packaging.
+DeployHub supports fast and reliable continuous deployments across the pipeline with no manual steps or one-off scripts.

-You can make this happen by starting by packaging your full stack – application, environment variables and infrastructure together as a complete unit.
-Your application package is basically your deployment blueprint that can be seen and known by everyone in the loop.
-The more people know, the more comfortable they are with increasing the speed of deployments, pushed by your continuous delivery pipeline.
+Continuous deployments are achieved by packaging your full stack – application, environment variables, and infrastructure all together as a complete unit.
+Your application package is basically your deployment blueprint, seen and known by everyone in the loop.
+The more people know, the more comfortable they are with increasing the speed of deployments as pushed by your continuous delivery pipeline.

-Although agile development teams often maintain an ongoing dialogue about software in development, the testing and production teams are not always included in the daily DevOps conversation.
-Hence, your software application package will keep everyone in the loop.
+Although agile development teams often maintain an ongoing dialogue about software in development, the testing and production teams are not always included in those daily DevOps conversation.
+Hence, your new software application package will keep everyone in the loop.
 It becomes core to your DevOps practice.